LevyElad27/FInal-Project/README.md

 SIL - Simple Interface Learning

-Create By Elad Levy & Lotem Yakobian
+Create by Elad Levy & Lotem Yakobian

-New Interface gamification learning for student in Hebrew.
+New interface gamification learning for student in hebrew.
 The gamification of learning is an educational approach to motivate students to learn by using "Scoring method".